Charles and Ray Eames

 Two of the most influential designers of the 20th century, Charles and Ray Eames were involved in a whole spectrum of design related investigation.

-Bernice Alexandra "Ray" Kaiser (1912-1988) met Charles Eames (1907-1978) while studying.
+Bernice Alexandra "Ray" Kaiser (1912-1988) met Charles Eames (1907-1978) while studying at Cranbrook Academy of Art in Bloomfield Hills, Michigan.
 They married in 1941.
 As a filmmaker, artist and designer Ray was oriented towards her interest in the abstract qualities of ordinary items.
 Their shared talent enabled success in a number of experimental projects.

 One landmark project was the Case Study House for Art & Architecture Magazine.
 The home was designed by the couple for their own use in California.
 The bold, minimal design with Mondrian-style colour accents was considered to be the most successful output of the Case Study series.